AaronGhiurauLTU/Dr-Mario/README.md

 1. **What are the controls to your game?
 How do we play?**

+- Mouse to navigate the menus
-Left/Right arrow keys moves currently controlling pill left/right Down arrow key makes current pill fall faster
+- Left/Right arrow keys moves currently controlling pill left/right
+- Down arrow key makes current pill fall faster

 <br>